cuddlyogre/ExportLDraw/Readme.md

 You are able to choose the logo you want to show on studs, or no logo or stud at all.

 Importing TEXMAP is fully supported.
 This includes planar, cylindrical, and spherical.
 The DATA meta command is relatively new compared to TEXMAP support, so it's not supported, yet.
+Thanks to https://github.com/trevorsandy/lpub3d for the cylindrical and spherical math.
 ![Examples of TEXMAP using 27062.dat and 27062p01.dat](examples/import/texmap.jpg)

 Eevee and Cycles are both supported.